 Students from a class titled "Nature Exposed" will be showing their photographic work exploring "Man's Intrusion into Nature".
 Selected photos will be mounted and hung in the Mortola Library for public viewing.
 Join us for an opening reception with refreshments.

 6:30PM-7:30PM, Nature Center Pavilion, PLV

 Take Our Children to Work Day

-Bring your child to join Assistant Director James Eyring for a close encounter with some of the resident animals at the Nature Center.
-James will provide an up close view of some of our reptiles, birds and mammals.
+Join James Eyring for a close encounter with some of the resident animals at the Nature Center.
+James will provide an up-close view of some of our farm animals and birds of prey.

 Earth Month Reception and GreenPace Awards